jdittrich/userNeedResearchBook/text/dataAnalysis.md

 #### (Re) Move data to other groups

-When improving your structure it might be necessary to remove pieces of data from groups, either moving the data to a temporary »misc« group or to another, more suitable group.
+When improving your structure, it might be necessary to remove pieces of data from groups, either moving the data to a temporary »misc« group or to another, more suitable group.

-While we want to make use of the data we have, it is most important to create sound and helpful principles based on the data – instead of just  putting everything under a label.
+While we want to make use of the data we have, it is most important to create sound and helpful themes based on the data – instead of just  putting everything under a label.

-It is possible that you can state an insight more clearly  insight more clearly by rewriting the group’s title, but as a result, the clearer title may no longer encompass all data in the group.
-In this case, go for clarity of the groups title, even if it means that the theme does not encompass all the data currently subsumed in the group.
+It is possible, that you can state an insight more clearly  by rewriting the group’s title, but as a result, the clearer title may no longer encompass all data in the group.
+In this case, go for clarity of the groups title, even if it means, that the theme does not encompass all the data currently subsumed in the group.

-Take out the data that does not fit the improved title and see if it might fit better to another group.
+Take out the data which does not fit the improved title and see if it might fit better to another group.
 If not, place it in a »not yet grouped« or »misc«-Group.
-Revise that »misc« group when you made changes to your system and see if you can use the data from that group to enhance other groups with that data.
+Revise that »misc« group, when you made changes to your structure and see, if you can use the data from that group to enhance other groups.

 > I reviewed the following group: